Rithik2211/avax-studio/README.md

-# Subnet Studio - No-Code Avalanche Subnet Builder
+# Avax Studio - No-Code Avalanche Subnet Builder

 A comprehensive SaaS-style web application for creating, deploying, and monitoring Avalanche subnets visually without using CLI.
 Built with modern web technologies and featuring a beautiful glassmorphic dark theme.